Obama commutes Puerto Rican nationalist's sentence

 Law enforcement officials have labeled him a terrorist since the 1970s.

 López Rivera, who was serving more than 50 years in prison for plotting to overthrow the US government, belonged to Armed Forces of National Liberation, known by its Spanish acronym FALN.
-The group often fought for Puerto Rican independence through violence and was connected to more than 100 bombings in New York and other cities in the 1970s and 80s.
+The group often fought for Puerto Rican independence through violence and was connel

 In 1981, López Rivera was sentenced to 55 years in prison for "seditious conspiracy" and other felonies.
 He was later sentenced to an additional 15 years in 1988 for conspiracy to escape; to transport explosives with intent to kill and injure people; and to destroy government buildings and property.

-López Rivera wasn't charged directly in FALN's attacks, but more broadly with charges of plotting to overthrow the US government.
+López Rivera wasn't charged directly in FALN's attacks but more broadly with charges of plotting to overthrow the US government.

 His prison sentence was expected to expire in 2051, but he will walk free on May 17, 2017.